 For your first day you'll need some warm-up activities & icebreakers.

-Well that's it!
-This is a general step by step guide to help you get started teaching English abroad.
-Good luck!
+This was a general step by step guide to help you get prepared to teach English abroad.
+So to recap this is how you get prepared to teach abroad: